Azure/communication-ui-library/packages/acs-calling-selector/review/acs-calling-selector.api.md

 import { CallClientState } from '@azure/acs-calling-declarative';
 import * as callingStateful from '@azure/acs-calling-declarative';
 import { CommunicationUserIdentifier } from '@azure/communication-common';
-import { CreateViewOptions as CreateViewOptions_2 } from '@azure/communication-calling';
 import { DeclarativeCallClient } from '@azure/acs-calling-declarative';
 import { DeviceManager } from '@azure/acs-calling-declarative';
 import { IncomingCall } from '@azure/acs-calling-declarative';